thriveweb/great-start-elc/content/centres/mildura-central.md

       the educators.
 I am more than satisfied with the care my children receive here, and I would definitely recommend the centre to anyone that is searching for a child care centre for their children.
+  - name: Brooke & Luke - William & Georgia’s Mum and Dad.
+    testimonial: >-
+      As parents, we entrust our greatest blessings to the wonderful educators at Mildura Central Early Learning Centre two days each week, and we are forever grateful for the loving care and attention they both receive.
+The educators and director look at each child as an individual, with their own strengths and needs.
+Both of our children have and continue to learn something new each day they attend the centre and we are kept up to date with their development in line with their individual learning goals via an app.
+We love reading about what they have experienced in the centre each day, and enjoy looking at the photos of their day which makes leaving them in the care of someone else that little bit easier.
+We have always found the director to be flexible with unexpected changes to our routines and love that we are welcomed at every pick up and drop off with a smile.
+We have absolutely no hesitation recommending Mildura Central Early Learning Centre!
 directorStatement:
   content: >-
     I have been working in Early childhood for 6 years here at Mildura Central